Africa ahead.

 Caption: Moderated by Raoul Siemeni, Chief Executive d'Afrique Environnement, the debate allowed for a lively and very instructive exchange, concluding on the need to prepare now for COP28 © Brazzaville Foundation.

-Promoting the natural and human capital of the continent
+Promoting the continent's natural and human capital

-Rely on the primacy of African competence
+Relying on the primacy of African expertise

 Called upon to conclude the debate, the Chief Executive of the Foundation, Richard Amalvy, supported the idea brought by Albert, a Congolese academic, to impose a paradigm shift by relaying the message and image of a successful Africa that refuses the status of victim and eternal helper.